oscdoctest/Qi-Docs/docs/Qi_Types.rst

     }

-Define the QiType as follows:
+Define the SdsType as follows:

 **Python**